cepgen/website/processes-devel.md

 # Processes development

-We recommend the implementation of all new processes in C++, as described below.
-However, we conveniently provide an interface to Fortran implementations for historical reasons.
-A general description of this latter can be seen down this page.

-In general, two possible tracks are given to the CepGen process developer: the implementation of the full matrix element, starting from the beams kinematics definition down to the event weight and event content, giving a full flexibility to the whole process definition, or using a parton-from-beam-factorised simplified implementation.
+Two possible tracks are given to the CepGen process developer: the implementation of the full matrix element, starting from the beams kinematics definition down to the event weight and event content, giving a full flexibility to the whole process definition, or using a parton-from-beam-factorised simplified implementation.

 The earlier relies on a sub-classing of the {cpp:class}`cepgen::Proc::Process` object, already providing some useful kinematics variables of interest: